 - Survey of State Government Research and Development[+]

 The Survey of State Government Research and Development measures the extent of R&D activity performed and funded by the governments of each of the nation’s 50 states, the District of Columbia, and Puerto Rico (collectively, states).
 By employing consistent, uniform definitions and collection techniques, the survey allows collection of state R&D expenditures data that are comparable nationwide.
 The survey is a census of state government departments, agencies, commissions, public authorities, and dependent entities with R&D activities.
-This biennial survey collects data for the past two fiscal years.

 - Science and Engineering Research Facilities